Double Jeopardy (1955 film)

 Double Jeopardy is an American crime film directed by R. G. Springsteen and starring Rod Cameron, Gale Robbins and Allison Hayes.
 It is also known by the alternative title of Crooked Ring.

 The film's art direction was by Carroll Clark.

+Plot

+Lawyer Marc Hill helps clear the name of his girlfriend's father who is accused of murdering a man who was blackmailing him.